 - I don’t list multiple sites in the same location to make it seem like you’ll see more.
 For example, others will often list all the museums and monuments/memorials in the National Mall area of Washington DC (sometimes giving full paragraph descriptions for each), where I’ll just say “monuments and memorials” and “your choice of museums.”

 - I don’t include airfare in my price to make it seem like you’re getting a better deal.
-This allows families to get lower fares from their closest hubs, use rewards or points, and have complete control over their flight times and connections, seats, cabin level (economy, premium), etc.
+This allows families to get lower fares from their closest hubs, use rewards points or miles, and have complete control over their flight times and connections, seats, cabin level (economy, premium), etc.

-After you’re finished comparing, choose the itinerary that best fits what you’re looking for.
+After you’re finished comparing, choose the itinerary and price that best fits what you’re looking for.

 What forms of payment do you accept?

-I accept checks, bank checks, BillPay, and online payments through Zelle (if your bank offers that).
-For some trips, I accept credit and debit card payments through Stripe.
+It depends on the trip.
+For some trips I accept checks, bank checks, BillPay, and online payments through Zelle (if you can make the full payment at once – split payments are too difficult to keep track of).
+For other trips, I only accept credit and debit card payments through Stripe.

 I don’t accept PopMoney or any other payment method that requires me to give my bank account number to a third party.
-I also don’t accept PayPal or money orders.
+I also don’t accept PayPal, money orders, or checks/payments from third parties.

 Each trip description will describe the type of payments I accept.